ccallawa/alyvix_doc/test_case_protocol.rst

-.. _alyvix_designer_testcase_json:
+.. _alyvix_designer_test_case_json:

-.. topic:: Alyvix Testcase JSON Structure
+.. topic:: Alyvix Test Case Object JSON Structure

-   Unlike prior versions of Alyvix, this single ``.alyvix`` file contains everything needed to model the testcase and store the resulting measures.
+   Unlike prior versions of Alyvix, this single ``.alyvix`` file contains everything needed to model the test case and store the resulting measures.

-The following JSON structure illustrates the high-level structure of the Testcase object:
+The following JSON structure illustrates the high-level structure of the test case object:

 .. code-block:: json